College of Business and Economics

 The Center for Economic Education exists to strengthen the relationship between the University of Wisconsin-Whitewater and regional high schools for the training and placement of economics teachers.
 The center is also engaged in aiding high school students interested in economics as a major and career.
 If you are a high school teacher in need of assistance with lesson plans with economic content or you are a high school student thinking of majoring in economics, the Center for Economic Education can assist you.
 Find out more about our center services or ask specific questions of Dr. David Bashaw who directs the center.

-The Cybersecurity Center for Business at UW-Whitewater is a nationwide initiative aimed at tackling the growing risk of cyber-crime in America’s small business ecosystem.
-The online center assists businesses in understanding their current risk levels and offers free no-cost training to reduce or eliminate risk.
+The Cybersecurity Center for Business at UW-Whitewater is aimed at tackling the growing risk of cyber-crime in America’s Small and Medium-sized business (SMBs) ecosystem.
 The center is hosted by the College of Business and Economics and is an integral part of the Cybersecurity program that helps in providing guidance and oversight to the faculty and students.
-The CCB partners with America’s Small Business Development Centers, economic development authorities, chambers of commerce and trade associations.
-For more information, contact Brian Dennis or Professor L. Roger Yin.
+The CCB seeks to partner with small business development centers, economic development authorities, chambers of commerce and trade associations.
+For more information, contact Balaji Sankaranarayanan or Kevin Kaufman.

 The Fiscal and Economic Research Center helps area businesses, local governmental agencies, and not-for-profit organizations with economic research.
 If your organization needs help determining the economic impact of an event or activity, or if you need help with land-use planning, public policy analysis, or geographic studies, this center group can assist you.
 Find out more about center services or ask specific questions of Dr. Russell Kashian, who directs the center.